avcf14/Portfolio-Vanessa-Fernandes/cypress-tests/docs/test_cases.md

   2. Enter valid data in other required fields (first name, gender, mobile, date of birth).
   3. Click "Submit" button.
   4. Verify that no validation errors appear after submitting the form.
-  5. Verify that the form submission is successful.
+  5. Verify that the form submission is successful with the last name that was provided..
 - **Test Data**:
     - First Name - "John"
     - Last Name - 50 characters